 Celiac disease is nothing new.
 It was already described by a Greek physician over 2000 years ago.
 Modern diagnostics have made possible to detect the presence of the condition.

-I am not in the business of giving medical advice, but I like cooking, and most of all, I love challenges.
-A trip to Constanza a couple of months back sent me home loaded with strawberries and ideas.
+I am not in the business of giving medical advice, but I like cooking and trying new things.
 This is not the only potato-based dessert out there, but I wanted one that combined these two ingredients.
-I have to say that it worked, it was delicious and light.
+I have to say that it worked, it was very creamy and light.

 - 1 vanilla pod or 1 tablespoon of vanilla extract